Undergraduate Department of

 - Two courses chosen from MAP 2302, MAP 4176, and MAS 3105.

 - At least one course chosen from MAA 4224, 4226, 4227; MAD 3703; MAP 4341; MAS 4106; STA 4203, 4322, 4853.

 - At least one of the following courses: ECO 3101, 3203, 4401, 4421; FIN 4514; RMI 4115, 4135, 4224, 4292.

 Information concerning acceptable minors and second majors for students majoring in a department program is available from the departmental office.
-The required collateral courses for the Biomathematics, Actuarial Science, and Mathematics/FSU-Teach majors constitute an acceptable interdisciplinary minor.
-For the Mathematics and Applied Computational Mathematics majors, the required collateral courses may contribute to a minor if not also used to meet General Education or other requirements.
+The required collateral courses for the Actuarial Science, Applied Computational Mathematics, Biomathematics, and Mathematics, and Mathematics/FSU-Teach majors constitute an acceptable interdisciplinary collateral minor.

 Definition of Prefixes

 MAC—Mathematics: Calculus and Precalculus

 MHF—Mathematics: History and Foundations

 MAA 4224.
 Introduction to Analysis I (3).
 Prerequisites: MAC 2313, MAS 3105, and prior experience with mathematical proofs (MGF 3301, MAD 2104 or other proving experience).
 Not open to students with credit in MAA 4226.
 This course is a rigorous treatment of elementary calculus.
 Topics include the completeness of the real numbers, sequences and series, limits and continuity, derivatives, integrals, the Fundamental Theorem of Calculus, and sequences and series of functions.
 Students intending graduate study in mathematics should take MAA 4226.